 Of all the limb-slicing, brain-eating, vomit-inducing horror to come out of the 1970s, nothing unsettled me quite like Ted Post’s, Abe Polsky penned exploitation thriller The Baby.
 I caught the movie channel-surfing late one night as a teenager and my first impressions were… meh.
 At first glance it didn’t strike me as an exploitation movie.
 It lacked the shock title synonymous with the genre and I didn’t have the aid of the movie’s severely oddball promo poster, complete with ominous tagline, to ignite my imagination.
 Then I saw it: a fully grown man in a baby’s nappy sucking on a nursing bottle.
 At first I figured it was a slapstick comedy sketch from some outdated series, but then every instinct I had ever acquired gave way to a black hole of horror and confusion.
 And I couldn’t help but get sucked in further.
 It was like an all-consuming poison.

-Baby’s mother is straight out of the suburban pit of 60s ‘Hag Horror’, a woman so casually sinister that you’ll forget all about Baby Jane.
-There’s certainly a dash of Bette Davis to Ruth Roman’s Mrs Wadsworth, and also a pinch of the Mrs Robinson.
+Baby’s mother is straight out of the suburban pit of 60s ‘Hag Horror’, a woman so casually sinister you’ll forget all about Baby Jane.
+There’s certainly a dash of Bette Davis to Ruth Roman’s Mrs Wadsworth.
 If gravelly-voiced dominatrix is your bag, then Wadsworth is quite the seductress, becoming queen bee at a delirious pot party thrown as a ruse to drug and murder Anjanette Comer’s concerned widow and family social worker Ann Gentry, who admits to having “made a special effort to get this assignment”.
 Such determination troubles the household’s Draconian master, and so it should.
 Gentry begins as the movie’s moral princess, a beacon of calm amid the tumultuous emotional turmoil, but this is The Baby we’re dealing with, so heed my advice and err on the side of caution, wherever your instincts may lead you.

 The ugliest part of The Baby is its frothing undercurrent of sexuality.
 Every woman in this movie is drawn to Baby’s prowess with a wild-eyed obsession that sways between possessiveness and morbid fascination.
 Ultimately, they’re all fighting over the mysterious, impotent magnetism of a blubbering man-child with a fully grown penis, sensually rubbing lotion into his thighs and offering the kind of tenderness typically reserved for kids.
 It’s tough going.
 The women were obviously cast for their sexiness.
 Zenor’s Alba is your archetypal, pig-tailed minx, and the man-child-molesting Germaine is another striking creature who would break hearts anywhere away from the context of this film.
 There is even a deeply troubling scene involving the family’s teenage babysitter, a curious young girl who indulges in some phantom breast feeding purely for kicks.
 For a man who has never been allowed to leave the Wadsworth homestead, Baby sure gets his fair share of action.
 He’s practically irresistible.